-The cubic spline coefficients are given by:
+The cubic spline coefficients are given by

 SX=ai+bix-xi+cix-xi2+dix-xi3 , #8

 where ai, bi, and ci are coefficients that solve a system of equations that ensure continuity and smoothness.

 Let ξ represent the set of a raw SP log and its corresponding set of engineered features.
 Figure 1 shows a raw SP log and its corresponding set of engineered features, ξ, for a randomly selected well.